Get Ready for August 15!

 - Be aware that there is always a danger of arrest, since police typically protect racists against anti-racist protesters.
 Here’s how you can prepare for the possibility of arrest:

-- Email us at [email protected] if you’d like to fill out a jail support form.
+- Fill out a jail support form.
 This form will include all the information our jail support team will need to support you if you’re arrested, including any specific needs you have or any logistical concerns that might come up.

 - We will announce the jail support phone number at the beginning of the protest.
 Write this number on your body with a permanent marker, somewhere like the inside of your arm where it’s not noticeable.
 If you are arrested, call this number to let jail support know where you are.